kdave/btrfs-progs/tests/README.md

 ```

 Specifically, fsck-tests that are known to be able to repair images in the
-lowmem mode shoulde be marked using a file `.lowmem_repairable` in the test
+lowmem mode should be marked using a file `.lowmem_repairable` in the test
 directory.
 Then the fsck-tests with the 'mode=lowmem' will continue when image
 repair is requested.